 In addition to the technical skills vital to day-to-day operations, Switch team members must be equipped with essential skills such as decision making, problem solving, and critical thinking.
 As our team members develop, so do the roles they undertake.
 This is why Switch consistently invests in comprehensive leadership programs.
 We’ve even hired an in-house leadership development expert to create and facilitate multiple annual leadership training programs specific to the needs of Switch.

-Switch promotes an open feedback culture through the use of our online team member portal.
+Switch promotes an open feedback culture through the use of our anonymous online feedback tool, the Switch Feedback Portal.
+The portal is monitored by the Switch Feedback Committee, a group of team members representing various departments across the company.
 Switch is committed to conducting business in accordance with the highest ethical standards.
-Consistent with those standards, we encourage employees to discuss complaints, suggestions or questions with their supervisor, human resources, or a Switch executive.
-Employees utilize this Voluntary Open-Door policy for reports and ideas that are not addressed through the Company’s specific reporting procedures.
-For times when a team member would like to remain anonymous, we have engaged a third party contractor to provide all Switch employees with access to a confidential Ethics Hotline.
+Consistent with those standards, we encourage employees to discuss grievances, complaints, suggestions or questions with their supervisor or human resources.
+In certain cases, team members may report grievances directly to a Switch executive to begin escalation procedures.
+Team members can utilize this open-door policy for reports and ideas that are not addressed through the Company’s specific reporting procedures.
+In addition to these resources, Switch has also established a confidential ethics hotline through a third-party contractor.

 Medical and Dental Insurance Premiums